|Elliott Sound Products||Components - Part II|

 I = (1 / 27) / 4 = 0.00926A = 9.26mA (power is 250mW)

-In many cases, the preferred current will be too high and will cause excessive heating, but it must be understood that the regulation of the zener is not very good until it is operating at the lower limit of 10% rated power.
+In many cases, the preferred current will be too high and will cause either excessive heating or higher than desired current drain, important for battery operated devices.
+However, it must be understood that the regulation of the zener is not very good until it is operating at the lower limit of 10% rated power.

 Figure 1 - Transistor Assisted Zener Diode